HIGHLIGHTS OF PRESCRIBING INFORMATION

 Mechanism of Action

 Tigecycline inhibits protein translation in bacteria by binding to the 30S ribosomal subunit and blocking entry of amino-acyl tRNA molecules into the A site of the ribosome.
 This prevents incorporation of amino acid residues into elongating peptide chains.
 In general, tigecycline is considered bacteriostatic; however, TYGACIL has demonstrated bactericidal activity against isolates of S. pneumoniae and L. pneumophila.

 To date there has been no cross-resistance observed between tigecycline and other antibacterials.
 Tigecycline is less affected by the two major tetracycline-resistance mechanisms, ribosomal protection and efflux.
 Additionally, tigecycline is not affected by resistance mechanisms such as beta-lactamases (including extended spectrum beta-lactamases), target-site modifications, macrolide efflux pumps or enzyme target changes (e.g. gyrase/topoisomerases).
 However, some ESBL-producing isolates may confer resistance to tigecycline via other resistance mechanisms.
 Tigecycline resistance in some bacteria (e.g. Acinetobacter calcoaceticus-Acinetobacter baumannii complex) is associated with multi-drug resistant (MDR) efflux pumps.

 In vitro studies have not demonstrated antagonism between tigecycline and other commonly used antibacterials.

-Tigecycline has been shown to be active against most of the following bacteria, both in vitro and in clinical infections [see Indications and Usage (1)].
+Tigecycline has been shown to be active against most of the following microorganisms, both in vitro and in clinical infections [see Indications and Usage (1)].